flatironinstitute/neurosift/doc/spike_sorting_instructions.md

 ```

 where `[slurm-opts]` are the options you would normally use with `srun` to specify the resources you want to allocate.

+The prepare_new_dataset job and the postprocessing job do **not** require a GPU, but the kilosort4 job does.